b0bh00d/Hg-Suite/README.md

 area will be the target of the commands.

 By default, references are staged.
-You can specify that a snapshot should be created by specifying the 'snapshot' command (-S/--snapshot).
+You can specify that a snapshot should be created instead by specifying the 'snapshot' command (-S/--snapshot).

 The `status` comand also recognizes staged files (see below).

 #### stage
-You can provide full file paths to the `stage` command, or you can provide just partial text values and `stage` will stage all entries that contain the text (handy for staging modules [.cpp and .h] by just their base file names).
+You can provide full file paths to the `stage` command, or you can provide just partial text values and `stage` will stage all entries that contain the text (handy for staging files without all the extra typing).

-If your `stage` command detects duplicate entries being staged, they will be summarily ignored.
+If your `stage` command detects duplicate entries being staged, they will "refreshed".
+References are no really affected, but snapshots will have their captured states updated to the current state of their source files.
+Be sure this is the intended outcome--you cannot retreive the lost snapshot state.

 `stage build_lib.py`